-Review | ‘Twelve Minutes’ is a point-and-click time loop adventure worth repeating
+Review | ‘Twelve Minutes’ is a point-and-click adventure worth repeating

 “Twelve Minutes,” which advertises itself as an “interactive thriller,” is actually a disguised point-and-click adventure game, and it’s unlike any other I’ve played.
 While the game still falls victim to the shortcomings of the point-and-click genre — like repetition and frustrating guess-and-test gameplay — the spectacularly strange story more than makes up for it, leading to unexpected outcomes and plenty of “aha” moments that will motivate players to keep repeating the loop.

 James McAvoy, Daisy Ridley and Willem Dafoe all lend their voice-acting talents in this star-studded cast.
 Unsurprisingly, Dafoe — doomed to be forever typecast as the bad guy — plays the bad guy.
-All three turn in a great, credible performances, which is impressive considering the game’s limited graphics and the top-down view obscuring the characters’ facial expressions.
-Daisy Ridley in particular is impressive, sporting an American accent and an emotional range of which Rey from Star Wars could only dream.
+All three turn in great, credible performances, which is impressive considering the game’s limited graphics and the top-down view obscuring the characters’ facial expressions.
+Ridley in particular is impressive, sporting an American accent and an emotional range of which Rey from Star Wars could only dream.

 The true appeal of the game, however, comes in its gameplay.
 During the first time loop of the story — a seemingly innocent date night ruined by Dafoe’s murderous rampage — you’ll discover details, branching dialogue choices and objects you can interact with in the household that’ll lead to different outcomes for the story.